hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 Semantic DNS is a 100% free, decentralized protocol that gives website owners absolute ownership over how AI reads, interprets, and attributes their site.
 It functions as a machine-readable "deed" for digital property.

 The Cost: Zero platform fees.
-The protocol is anchored by holding 5 domains from the registrar of your choice, and installing a root deciptor in your main website page.
+The protocol is anchored by holding 5 domains from the registrar of your choice, and installing a root deciptor in your main website page, and adding a file named stack.
 Example https://carlot.com/.well-known/stack.
 The 5 domains all include your main website establishing a self-sovereign trust network that must match the topic of your website.

 Example: say your main site is carlot.com you then would purchase the cars topic for the semantic layer example below: